Frequency Tables - Normality Tab

 for normality button is clicked.
 Specifically, if the Kolmogorov-Smirnov

-D statistic is significant, then the hypothesis that the respective distribution
+D statistic is significant, the hypothesis that the respective distribution

 is normal